 How to detect if your catalytic converter has been stolen?

-This part of the article will list down a few signs that suggest that your catalytic converter has been stolen.
+This part of the article will list a few signs suggesting that your catalytic converter has been stolen.
 Read along to find out what these signs are.

 1) Your car is suddenly too loud

-The most obvious sign of your catalytic converter being stolen is that your car starts making too much noise.
+The most obvious sign of your catalytic converter being stolen is that your car makes too much noise.
 You will immediately notice the loud noise and wonder if there’s something wrong with your car.
-If you at any point feel as if your car is suddenly making too much noise, it is best to investigate and see if your converter is still intact.
+If you feel your car is suddenly making too much noise, it is best to investigate and see if your converter is still intact.

 2) Your check engine sign is on

-In most cases, when a catalytic converter is detached from a car, it triggers a faulty code.
+When a catalytic converter is detached from a car, it usually triggers a faulty code.
 Thus, if your check engine light turns out, this could be one of the reasons.

 All vehicles are equipped with an engine control unit, which is also called an ECM.
 The ECM monitors various sensors around your vehicle’s engine bay.
-This way, it can control the car’s air to fuel mixture, as well as the emission control systems.
+This way, it can control the car’s air-to-fuel mixture and the emission control systems.

-Within one full drive cycle, the engine control unit will run its tests and realize something is not right.
-It will turn on the check engine light if your catalytic converter has been stolen.
+Within one full drive cycle, the engine control unit will run its tests and realize something is wrong.
+If your catalytic converter has been stolen, the check engine light will turn on.

 The only way to turn your check engine light off if your catalytic converter has been stolen is by having someone reset it with a scan tool.
-If you do not have your catalytic converter replaced though, the ECM will just detect the problem again and turn the check engine light back on after the next full drive cycle.
+If you do not have your catalytic converter replaced, the ECM will detect the problem again and turn the check engine light back on after the next full drive cycle.

 3) You are getting a headache when your windows are down

 Without a catalytic converter, your car’s exhaust system is faulty.
-The converter is designed to reduce the amount of carbon monoxide produced by cars by 95%.
-Therefore, without a converter, you will be exposed to 20 times the amount of carbon monoxide than you would with an intact exhaust system.
+The converter is designed to reduce the amount of carbon monoxide cars produce by 95%.
+Therefore, you will be exposed to 20 times more carbon monoxide than an intact exhaust system without a converter.

-That being said, if the fumes from the emission reach the cabin of your car,you may start to exhibit signs of carbon monoxide poisoning.
-One of the most common symptoms being a headache.
+That said, if the emission fumes reach your car’s cabin, you may exhibit signs of carbon monoxide poisoning.
+One of the most common symptoms is a headache.
 Some other symptoms include limited reaction time and confusion.

-If you feel like you have any of the above symptoms immediately seek help and ask for a mechanic to check if your catalytic converter has been stolen or not.
+If you have any of the above symptoms, immediately seek help and ask a mechanic to check if your catalytic converter has been stolen.

 4) Less low-end torque

-Many people think that removing a catalytic converter can increase the horsepower of your engine; however, doing so has a negligible effect on the horsepower of your car.
-In fact, it reduces your low-end torque.
+Many people think that removing a catalytic converter can increase your engine’s horsepower; however, doing so has a negligible effect on your car’s horsepower.
+It reduces your low-end torque.
 This is especially true for cars that were manufactured within the last decade or so.

-A low-end torque allows your vehicle to be more responsive and for you to have a better driving experience in general.
+A low-end torque makes your vehicle more responsive and gives you a better driving experience.
 If your catalytic converter has been stolen, your vehicle will be less responsive.
 This may not be noticeable to the average driver.

 5) Missing components under your vehicle

-The best way to find out if your converter has been stolen is to just check underneath your car.
-You can do this from time to time for your and your cars safety.
-When you visually inspect your exhaust system, you will notice that the pipes of the converter have been cut.
+The best way to find out if your converter has been stolen is to check underneath your car.
+You can do this from time to time for your and the safety of your car.
+When you visually inspect your exhaust system, you will notice that the converter pipes have been cut.

-In case your catalytic converter has been stolen, you are going to have to focus your attention after the exhaust manifold and y-pipe, but before the exhaust pipe and muffler.
-You will be able to see it was clearly cut out.
+In case your catalytic converter has been stolen, you will have to focus your attention after the exhaust manifold and y-pipe but before the exhaust pipe and muffler.
+You will be able to see it was cut out.

 How to prevent catalytic converter theft?

-Now that you know which cars are prone to countering converter theft, let’s talk about some safety tips that can prevent this from happening.
+Now that you know which cars are prone to countering converter theft, let’s discuss some safety tips to prevent this.
+Here are some measures you can consider.

 How to keep your catalytic converter in good shape?